mulesoft-labs/json-ld-schema/README.md

 }
 ```

-The JSON-LD Schema validator must apply the derived JSON-LD frame to any input JSON-LD document to process and validate
+The JSON-LD Schema validator must apply the derived JSON-LD frame to any input JSON-LD document in order to process and validate
-each of them framed JSON-LD documents against the original JSON-LD Schema using a regular JSON Schema validator.
+each so-framed JSON-LD document against the original JSON-LD Schema using a regular JSON Schema validator.

-Applying the JSON Schema validation to the framed JSON-LD is equivalent to apply a SHACL validation for a
+Applying the JSON Schema validation to the framed JSON-LD is equivalent to applying a SHACL validation for a
 SHACL shape that was mapped from the JSON-LD Schema according to a fixed set of mapping rules.
-In this example the matching SHACL shape would be:
+According to the mapping rules, the corresponding SHACL shape for the given example is:

 ```json
 {